 See the section on Pepsin for more references.

 Pepsin's action is destroyed by an alkali environment, so the simplest thing to try for pepsin reflux is ti gargle with sodium bicarbonate (baking soda) solution.
-About 1/2 level teaspoon in about 50cc of water seems to work well for me.
+About 1/2 level teaspoon in about 50cc of water seemed to work well for me at first, but then the refluxate started to become bile tainted and nothing I tried worked - see my Experiments.

 Liver metabolism of PPIs